myleslinder/analytics-plugin-drift/README.md

 ### Identifying Users & Setting User Attributes

-For `analytics.identify()` this plugin supports secured identities, regular identities, or just setting user attributes based on the value you provide for `identityType`.
+For `analytics.identify()` this plugin supports signed identities, regular identities, or just setting user attributes based on the value you provide for `identityType`.

-If you choose to use the 'secured' or 'identify' `identityType` the only valid value for `scriptLoad` is "load".
+If you choose to use the 'signed' or 'identify' `identityType` the only valid value for `scriptLoad` is "load".
 This is because [`drift.identify()` needs to be called prior to calling `drift.load()`](https://devdocs.drift.com/docs/contact-properties#driftidentifyuserid-attributes) and so this plugin needs full control over when and how the drift script is loaded.
 If you call `analytics.identify()` anytime prior to the script being fully initialized (such as on initial page load) the plugin will identify the user prior to calling `drift.load()` to establish proper auth and identity for use in the chat experience.

-If you use the 'secured' `identityType` then you must provide a function to `jwtResolver` which will return a promise that resolves to the jwt.
+If you use the 'signed' `identityType` then you must provide a function to `jwtResolver` which will return a promise that resolves to the jwt.

 If using `userAttributes` there are no additional considerations.